Symposium: Key Concepts in Leadership and Organizational Health and the Context of Multi-Generational Organizations

 Instructional Level: Intermediate and Advanced Psychologists

-Three panelists (Harris, Mendoza-Denton, and Grzanka) will each introduce a key concept of human centered leadership and organizational health that has emerged in their work, (i.e., organizational eco- systems, ambiguity, and power respectively), and describe how it has been relevant in the context of their populations of focus.
+Three panelists (Fairley, Mendoza-Denton, and Grzanka) will each introduce a key concept of human centered leadership and organizational health that has emerged in their work, (i.e., authenticity, ambiguity, and power respectively), and describe how it has been relevant in the context of their populations of focus.
 After an opportunity for discussion with the panelists, we will reflect on the relevance of these and other concepts learned throughout the conference to multi-generational organizations.

 A Structured Approach to Human Centered Equity